janjagusch/connect-x/README.md

 ### Requirements

 - You have stored the Kaggle API credentials file according the [official instructions](https://github.com/Kaggle/kaggle-api#api-credentials).
-- You have [Poetry](https://github.com/python-poetry/poetry) installed in your global Python.
+- You have [Poetry](https://github.com/python-poetry/poetry) installed in your global Python environment.

 ### Installation